Webi-Time/Powershell-Scripts/Powershell/.Documentation/Check-AzureAD_LastSynchronisation.md

 ## Inputs
 ### JSON configuration
 This JSON file contains configurations for a script.
 It is structured into three sections: Generic, Tenant and Script.
-Find more explanation[here](/Powershell/README.md)
+Find more explanation [here](/Powershell/README.md)
 #### Script
 - MaxMinutes : This parameter is set to "45" and indicates the maximum number of minutes without synchronization and e-mail alert.